Oops and Daisies

 Once I understood what a bullet journal was (basically an organized version of to-do lists and a planner, as well as a journal, all rolled into one) I knew I had to have one for myself… even if it wasn’t nearly as pretty as the ones I saw on Pinterest.
 (As I’ve said before, I’m no Pinterest mom).

-I know I’m not the only one who feels this way; a friend and I were talking about how we just don’t have time to create those gorgeous bullet journals… but the concept totally intrigued me and has since totally upped my productivity and organization, so I thought I’d share my “busy mom” version of bullet journaling and what works for me.
+I know I’m not the only one who feels this way; a friend and I were talking about how we just don’t have time to create those gorgeous bullet journals… but since implementing the ideas behind bujos, I’ve totally upped my productivity and organization.
+This is my “busy mom” version of bullet journaling and how it works for me.

 Bullet journal key